30 Tips how to Create a unique Travel Journal to Capture your Travel Memories

 On the one hand we travel to see fascinating places, on the other hand, to meet the people inhabiting those places.

-Special encounters are all what a traveler is seeking after because a good conversation will never be forgotten.
+Special encounters are what a traveler is all behind because a good conversation will never be forgotten.

 Remember the names of the people you met.
-Sometimes it’s not enough to remember the person when you just read their name.
-Therefore, include some features that suit the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.
+Sometimes it’s not enough to remember a certain person by just rereading its name in your journal.
+Therefore, include some features that characterize the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.